-- 1. Under organization settings (page 590), select Integrations in the left navigation. - 2.
+- 1. Under organization settings (page 594), select Integrations in the left navigation. - 2.
 In the Jenkins row, select Add job outcome policy.

-Job outcome policies assign a build outc ome to Jenkins jobs for the applications you choos ose and vulnerability properties you define.
-Learn more Name Name this job outcome policy Applications Application names ▼ All app plications (823) × Vulnerability properties Environments All Environments (3) × Vulnerability rules and severities  🔞 Number of allowed vulnerabilities @ • Number of allowed vulnerabilities 🥥 - vulnerabilities ▲ Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen From Until • Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen Until Contrast step runs in Jenkins ▼ • Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen From Application onboarding ▼ Contrast step runs in Jenkins 🔻 - vulnerabilities Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Contrast step runs in Jenkins 🔻 - vulnerabilities Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Contrast step runs in Jenkins 🔻 - vulnerabilities Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Policy outcome If the policy is violated, assign a job outcome Contrast step runs in Jenkins ▼ - vulnerabilities Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Policy outcome If the policy is violated, assign a job outc Failure Contrast step runs in Jenkins ▼ - vulnerabilities Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Policy outcome If the policy is violated, assign a job outc Failure Unstable Contrast step runs in Jenkins ▼ - vulnerabilities Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Policy outcome If the policy is violated, assign a job outc Failure Unstable Success Contrast step runs in Jenkins ▼ selection from the plugin when filtering ome of: vulnerabi - vulnerabilities Add another rule Vulnerability statuses Reported × Confirmed × Suspicious × Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Policy outcome If the policy is violated, assign a job outc Failure Contrast step runs in Jenkins ▼ selection from the plugin when filtering ome of: vulnerabi - vulnerabilities
+Job outcome policies assign a build out come to Jenkins jobs for the applications you choo ose and vulnerability properties you define.
+Learn more Name Name this job outcome policy Applications Application names • All app plications (823) × Vulnerability properties Environments All Environments (3) × Vulnerability rules and severities 🔞 Number of allowed vulnerabilities 🔞 All Rules Add another rule × • - vulnerabilities Add another rule Vulnerability statuses Reported × Confirmed × Suspicious Vulnerability first seen From Until • - vulnerabilities ★ Add another rule Vulnerability statuses Reported × Confirmed × Suspicious Vulnerability first seen • - vulnerabilities Add another rule Vulnerability statuses Reported × Confirmed × Suspicious Vulnerability first seen From Application onboarding Until Add another rule Vulnerability statuses Reported × Confirmed × Suspicious Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Until Contrast step runs in Jenkins 🔻 Add another rule Vulnerability statuses Reported × Confirmed × Suspicious Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Policy outcome Until Contrast step runs in Jenkins ▼ y selection from the plugin when filtering Add another rule Vulnerability statuses Reported × Confirmed × Suspicious Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Policy outcome f the policy is violated, assign a job out Until Contrast step runs in Jenkins ▼ y selection from the plugin when filtering Add another rule Vulnerability statuses Reported × Confirmed × Suspicious Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Policy outcome fthe policy is violated, assign a job out Failure Until Contrast step runs in Jenkins ▼ y selection from the plugin when filtering Add another rule Vulnerability statuses Reported × Confirmed × Suspicious Vulnerability first seen From Application onboarding Apply the Query vulnerabilities by Policy outcome fthe policy is violated, assign a job out Failure Unstable Until Contrast step runs in Jenkins ▼ y selection from the plugin when filtering Add another rule Yulnerability statuses Reported × Confirmed × Suspicious Yulnerability first seen From Application onboarding ▼ Apply the Query vulnerabilities by Policy outcome If the policy is violated, assign a job out Failure Unstable Success Until Contrast step runs in Jenkins ▼ y selection from the plugin when filtering vulnerabi pilities.
+Add another rule Yulnerability statuses Reported × Confirmed × Suspicious Yulnerability first seen From Application onboarding ▼ Apply the Query vulnerabilities by Policy outcome If the policy is violated, assign a job out Failure Unstable Success Until Contrast step runs in Jenkins vselection from the plugin when filtering ccome of: vulnerabi pilities.

 - 3. Define a name for the job outcome policy (required). - 4.
 Under Applications, indicate the applications to which the policy should apply.
 You can identify applications by their name, importance level, or tag.
-If you select by application name, you can select individual or merged applications (page 420). - 5.
+If you select by application name, you can select individual or merged applications (page 422). - 5.
 Under Vulnerability properties, define a limit of which vulnerabilities, in which environments will be included in the policy.
 Use the Environment, Vulnerability status and Vulnerability first seen to filter the vulnerabilities that you want to include in this policy.
 Use the Vulnerability rules and severities to set a threshold for how many of those rules (at a particular severity) will trigger the outcome status change. - Environment(s): Select the environment where you want to apply the policy.
 For example, to block vulnerabilities from moving from test (QA) to production, select QA.
 (However, if you do that, vulnerabilities in the development environment are not considered.
 Select Development to also include those vulnerabilities.
 Or select All environments if you want vulnerabilities from all environments to be included.) - Vulnerability statuses: Select which statuses will be included.
-Statuses (page 498) are determined by Contrast.
+Statuses (page 499) are determined by Contrast.